 All of the courses offered by the Center for International Humanitarian Cooperation can be taken individually, or as part of the Master’s of International Humanitarian Action.
 Fordham University has agreed to accept up to 12 academic credits from courses taken through the Center for International Humanitarian Cooperation.

-For more information regarding the Master’s Program, please visit the MIHA website and refer to the attached brochure.
+For more information regarding the Master’s Program, please visit the MIHA website.

-If you are interested in pursuing the Master’s Degree, please contact Laura Risimini using our website contact form.
+If you are interested in pursuing the Master’s Degree, please contact Alexandra DeBlock, International Programs Coordinator at the Institute of International Humanitarian Affairs (IIHA), at email@example.com.